ag-gipp/docker-texlive-upstream/README.md

 # Texlive Docker Container

-This is a set of containers over TeXLive that are automatically build using GitLab and pushed into a publick [docker hub repo](https://hub.docker.com/r/adnrv/texlive/).
+This is a set of containers over TeXLive that are automatically build using GitLab and pushed into a public [docker hub repo](https://hub.docker.com/r/adnrv/texlive/).

 ## Types of containers